 Made infamous by the Giro d’Italia, the Dolomites is one of the world’s greatest places to ride a bike, every road leading to another exquisite climb, each with their own character.
-This road cycling holiday showcases the region perfectly, offering epic climbs, breathtaking scenery, delicious Italian food, and excellent support from 2 Marmot guides and vehicles.
+This Classic Cols style road cycling holiday showcases the region perfectly, offering epic climbs, breathtaking scenery, delicious Italian food and excellent support from 2 Marmot guides and vehicles.

-It is important to us that you book the holiday that’s right for you, so do read the Trip Notes for all you need on how this holiday works; food, accommodation & travel …
+It is important to us that you book the right holiday for you, so please read the Trip Notes for all you need on how this holiday works with regards to food, accommodation & travel …

 Departure Dates & Prices

 We are pleased to offer some tempting discounts off the basic trip cost (not including extras such as single rooms or bike hire):

 - Book & pay your deposit more than 6 months in advance of the start of your holiday for our 5% early bookers discount

 - Get a group of 10+ people together for a 7.5% group discount and, as the group organiser, receive a £150 voucher for your next holiday

 - Be rewarded for your loyalty by receiving a 10% discount from your 3rd Marmot trip onwards

 Please note that there is a maximum 10% discount on any holiday.